jlevy/og-equity-compensation/README.md

 ### How does the value of equity change?

-We've now seen how complex it is to assess the value of equity in private companies.
+We’ve now seen how complex it is to assess the value of equity in private companies.
 It is even more complex than this, because the value is always changing.

 - In order to finance a company, companies sometimes sell part of their business, in a process called **fundraising**, in exchange for capital from [investors](http://www.investopedia.com/terms/i/investor.asp).
 Especially in startups, this can happen frequently, since the focus is on rapid growth.
 - As these companies add (issue) stock, the outstanding shares goes up, and the percentage ownership of each shareholder goes down.
 This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
 For example, a typical startup might have three rounds of funding over time, and each round of funding might issue 20% more shares, so that at the end there is more outstanding shares (if you do the math, about 70% more), and each shareholder owns proportionally less of the company (about 60% less).
 (More on the [stages of startups](#stages-of-a-startup) is below.)
 - On the other hand, the [**valuation**](https://en.wikipedia.org/wiki/Valuation_(finance)) of the company, which is the present value investors believe the company has, can change over time as well.
 If the company is doing well, making more revenue or gaining users that indicate future revenue, valuation will usually be going up.
 - As discussed, you may not be able to sell shares, but shareholders will often speculate on the valuation of their own shares, if a sale was possible.
 This number would be the comany valuation times the percentage ownership.
 This number can go up or down.
 If a company is doing well, its valuation will go up faster than the total shares, so that the expected value of your shares will keep going up.
 - ❗️ Of course, things do not always go well, and valuation of a company does not always go up.
-If the valuation by investors of a company goes down, then the value of everyone's shares goes down.
+If the valuation by investors of a company goes down, then the value of everyone’s shares goes down.
 When investors expect a company to do better than it actually does, it can have a lot of bad consequences for shareholders.
-The implications are complicated, and we'll get into them further.
-But it can happen that a company fails and everyone's shares become worthless, or that certain kinds of shares become worthless while other kinds have some value.
+The implications are complicated, and we’ll get into them further.
+But it can happen that a company fails and everyone’s shares become worthless, or that certain kinds of shares become worthless while other kinds have some value.

 ### Counting shares